-As displayed in the following enrollment graphs, our current CBEDS enrollment count in 2016-2017 is 35 students higher than at the same time last year.
+As displayed in the following enrollment graphs, our current CBEDS enrollment count in 2017-2018 is consistent with the prior year.

 Assembly Bill 1994 (AB 1994) requires Independent Study schools to hold the majority of their enrolled students in the county in which they are sponsored.
 Based on the current enrollment, 73% of enrolled students reside in Nevada County, meeting our mandated 51% In-County restrictions.